nats-io/nats-architecture-and-design/adr/ADR-11.md

 ## Context

-This document identifies fields in the JetStream api schema that are unsigned 64 bit numerical values.
+This document summarizes fields in the JetStream api schema that are unsigned 64 bit numerical values.
+The most up-to-date information can be found in the [schema](https://github.com/nats-io/jsm.go/tree/main/schemas/jetstream/api/v1)

 ## Schema Object Fields